-Awards are expected to be made for a period of five years at a funding level appropriate for the proposed scope, with out-year support contingent on the availability of appropriated funds and satisfactory progress.
-Funding for the final two years is contingent upon satisfactory completion of a progress review during the third year of each project.
-Five-year SC-total (FES and ASCR) funding up to \$6,600,000 per year is expected to be available.
-This amount refers to the total available funding for both the Lab Announcement and the associated Cooperative Agreements subject to appropriation of funds by Congress.
+It is anticipated that up to \$4,000,000 per year will be available under this Announcement in FY 2012, contingent on satisfactory merit review and the availability of appropriated funds.
+Awards are expected to be made for a period of five years at a funding level appropriate for the proposed scope, with out-year support contingent on the availability of appropriated funds and satisfactory research progress.
+Funding for the final two years is contingent upon a favorable review during the third year of each project.
+The SC-total funding target for this five-year program is approximately \$4,000,000 per year.
+This amount refers to the total available funding for both the LAB Announcement and the associated Cooperative Agreements subject to appropriation of funds by Congress.

 DOE is under no obligation to pay for any costs associated with the preparation or submission of a proposal.
 DOE reserves the right to fund, in whole or in part, any, all, or none of the proposals submitted in response to this Announcement.

-Although a SciDAC Partnership may be supported by a single award, FES and ASCR expect each Partnership to be a collaboration comprised of several separate awards.
-FES and ASCR reserve the right to make fewer awards than would be possible at \$6,600,000 per year, if an insufficient number of proposals are judged to be of suitable scientific quality or of sufficient relevance to the programs.
+NP and ASCR expect to support between one and four SciDAC Partnerships.
+Although a SciDAC Partnership may be supported by a single award, NP and ASCR expect each Partnership to be a collaboration comprised of several separate awards.
+NP and ASCR reserve the right to make fewer awards than would be possible at \$4,000,000 per year, if insufficient applications are judged to be of suitable scientific quality or of sufficient relevance to the programs.

 The instructions and format described should be followed.
-You must reference Program Announcement LAB 11-571 on all submissions and inquiries about this program.
+You must reference Program Announcement LAB 11-581 on all submissions and inquiries about this program.